iTaysonLab/kSteam/README_Examples.md

 ---

-_The following examples will require to install the `client` extension._
+_The following examples will require to install the `extension-client` extension._

 Installation is simple: